jacob-8/ask-svelte-presentation/pages/search-box.md

 ```

 <!--
-This will send a query to our backend and listen for answers
+然後在前端：添加搜索輸入
+1. Create a new SvelteKit route that will display at `/query` by adding `routes/query/+page.svelte`
+2. Add an input, bind the value to the query variable and send that to our backend API using a fetch request
+3. When we receive the answer we'll display the markdown to the user.

-Last line: Now, let's create the backend API for this route.
-Since we're using SvelteKit, that's REALLY easy. -->
+Now, let's create the backend API for `/api/query`.
+Since we're using SvelteKit, it's REALLY easy. -->